rzc0d3r/ESET-KeyGen/wiki/KeyGenerator.md

      ![Windows](https://github.com/rzc0d3r/ESET-KeyGen/blob/main/img/activated_href_esethome.png)

-  4. Wait until appears you will see the license key
+  4. Wait until appears you will see the license data
   > This information will also be written to a file named "Today date - ESET KEYS.txt"

   #### ESET HOME Security Premium